avo-hq/avo/README.md

 ## License
 Commercial license.

-## Building & Releasing
+## Building, Releasing and Publishing

+### Build

 If you just need a quick development build of the gem, just run `rails build`.

 To build for **release** (production mode), you need to run `yarn build`.
 This will build a docker image that will build the gem using `production` env variables.
 At the end of the process it will place the new gem under `pkg/` directory.

+### Release

-To release the gem, run `yarn release [patch|minor|major]`.
+To release the gem, run `yarn release [patch(default)|minor|major]`.
 This will increment the version name, cut a tag and push to GitHub.
 From there, GitHub Actions will take over to build the artifact, create a release and add the artifact to that release.

 At every PR merge a `Next release draft` release will be auto-filled by [Release drafter](https://github.com/marketplace/actions/release-drafter).
-When a real release happens (on `yarn release`) The contents body of that release will be moved to the actual release and the draft will be destroyed so it can be refilled on next PR's.
+When a real release happens (on `yarn release`).
+The contents body of that release will be moved to the actual release and the draft will be destroyed so it can be refilled on next PR's.

+### Publish

+To publish on GitHub package registry you need to run `yarn run publish`.
+This will publish the current version on their registry.

+As a prerequisite you need to have the GitHub token in your `~/.gem/credentials` file.
+You may run `echo ":github: Bearer GH_TOKEN" >> ~/.gem/credentials`.